Host Cancellation Policy

 - More than 7 days before check-in, $50 will be deducted from your next payout

 - Less than 7 days before check-in, $100 will be deducted from your next payout

 If you cancel a confirmed reservation, your calendar may be blocked.
 This means you won't be able to accept another reservation that overlaps with the canceled one.
 Please note: Airbnb can block your calendar if you haven’t provided all the information required for your account.

 If you cancel before the day of check-in, an automated review will be posted to your listing's profile indicating that you canceled one of your reservations.
 These reviews can't be removed, but you may be able to write a public response to clarify why you needed to cancel.

 If you cancel on the day of check-in or later, guests can choose to leave a public review on your listing’s profile.

-If you cancel 3 or more reservations within a year, we may deactivate your listing.
+If you cancel 3 or more reservations within a year, we may suspend or deactivate your listing.

 Don’t chance losing your Superhost status.
 You must continue to meet the Superhost requirements during each assessment period, including a less than 1% cancellation rate.